Unorganized area: Manitoba

+Nunavut

+Nunavut has three unorganized areas: Kitikmeot, Unorganized, Qikiqtaaluk, Unorganized and Kivalliq, Unorganized.

 Ontario

 In Ontario, unorganized areas are found only in the Northern Ontario region, inclusive of the Parry Sound District, the parts of the province where there is no county or regional municipality level of government.
 Some communities within unorganized areas may have some municipal services administered by local services boards.

 Unorganized areas in Ontario are named only by the district of which they are a part, with a geographic qualifier added when a single district contains more than one such area.
 Three of the province's unorganized areas had no reported population in the Canada 2006 Census; they are marked with †daggers.